pyOpenSci/handbook/governance/mission-values.md

 (mission-vision)=
 # Mission, Vision and Values

-The mission of pyOpenSci is to support diverse community around the free, open python tools that drive open, reproducible scientific workflows.
+pyOpenSci's mission is:

-We support our mission by:
+> pyOpenSci broadens participation in scientific open source by breaking down social and technical barriers.

-* building community capacity to contribute to open software
+Who we are:

-* Creating community
+> We are a community of novice to expert Pythonistas; together, we make creating, finding, sharing, and contributing to reusable code more accessible to everyone everywhere, supporting open science and advancing discovery

-* Open peer review
+To support our mission we:

-* Training and mentorship
+* Build an inclusive community of practice

-## Why do we support open science?
+* Run [open software peer review of scientific software](https://www.pyopensci.org/about-peer-review/index.html) and offer [mentorship](https://www.pyopensci.org/#broadening-participation-in-scientific-open-source) for new reviewers and editors

-Science is now data-driven.
-And as such, data science supports scientists processing the data that they need to address critical questions.
+* Develop accessible education resources and run training and sprint events

-We value open science workflows because they allow scientists to build upon each others work rather than recreating already developed workflows.
-Building on top of existing workflows supports science developing and evolving at a quicker pace.
+## Why open science?

-## Why is (free) and open source so important?
+Open science ensures that every part of the scientific workflow—including data, code, and methods—is openly available.
+This **promotes transparency**, fosters collaboration, and allows scientists to build upon each other's work.
+By sharing data and tools, open science **accelerates discovery** and makes research more reproducible.

-Open source software refers to the tools that scientists (and others) use to process data.
-Free and open software is critical to science as it allows scientists to freely access the tools that they need to process their data.
+## Why is free and open source software important?

-If the tools are free and open, then it lowers barriers for others to use them without having to pay costly subscription fees.
+A key part of open science is using **open source software**, which provides scientists with the tools to access, process, analyze, and visualize data. **Free software makes workflows reusable and ensures more equitable access.**

-This free and open source software is critical to supporting development of open scientific workflows
+<i class="fa-solid fa-book"></i> **Open source software is essential for building fully reproducible scientific workflows.** By ensuring that research tools remain accessible to all, we support more transparent and inclusive scientific research.

-## pyOpenSci Values
+## pyOpenSci values

 Some of our core values include:

 * pyOpenSci values supportive, diverse community members
-* pyOpenSci values empowerment community members through training and mentorship
+* pyOpenSci values empowerment through training and mentorship
 * pyOpenSci values collaboration with existing communities
 * pyOpenSci values open reproducible science